 The installation of concrete pipes and drifts, to facilitate access, shall be at the discretion of the Environmental Control Officer on site.
+All structures shall be properly designed and drawings shall be available for reference purposes.
 Any dangerous crossings shall be marked as such and where necessary, speed limits shall be enforced.